-- recommendation and agency review comments from the land use administrator, the planning commission must hold a public hearing on the preliminary subdivision plat application. - (2) Notice of the planning commission's required public hearing on a preliminary subdivision plat must be mailed at least 1023 days before the date of the hearing to all owners of property abutting the property
+- (1) Following receipt of a recommendation and agency review comments from the land use administrator, the planning commission must hold a public hearing on the preliminary subdivision plat application. - (2) Notice of the planning commission's required public hearing on a preliminary subdivision plat must be mailed at least 10 days before the date of the hearing to all owners of property abutting the property that - is the subject of the preliminary subdivision plat application (see $\underline{10}$ - $\underline{020.6}$ for additional information on mailed notices). - (3) Preliminary subdivision plats may be approved by a simple majority vote, except that approval requires an affirmative vote of at least two-thirds of the entire membership of the planning commission when the

-Figure 10-1: Preliminary Plats Preapplication Meeting (required) Preliminary Plat Submittal (to land use administrator) Distribute to Review Agencies) Review Agency Comments Agency Review Meeting Recommendation Preliminary Plat (land use administrator) Mailed Notice (to abutting property owners, 10 days before public hearing) Hearing and Decision (planning commission) Approve Deny Approve with Conditions Recording
+Figure 10-1: Preliminary Plats Preapplication Meeting (required) Preliminary Plat Submittal (to land use administrator) Distribute to Review Agencies Review Agency Comments Agency Review Meeting Recommendation Preliminary Plat (land use administrator) Mailed Notice (to abutting property owners, 10 days before public hearing) Hearing and Decision (planning commission) Approve Deny Approve with Conditions Recording governing body of any city or town in Tulsa county whose corporate limits are located within 3 miles of property included in the preliminary subdivision plat files a written objection to preliminary subdivision plat approval with the land use administrator at least 3 days before the public hearing.